Ketosis: Survival over Starvation

 That's when ketosis happens.

-During times when you can't eat (like when you are sleeping, when no food is available, or just when you are busy) your body switches over to burning the fat stored from last week's mammoth (or twinkie) binge, and creates molecules called ketones or ketone bodies.
+During times when you can't eat (like when you are sleeping, when no food is available, or just when you are busy) your body switches over to burning the fat stored from last week's mammoth (or twinkie) binge, and as your blood sugar and insulin drop, and more fat is released from the fat cells, your liver starts creating molecules called ketones or ketone bodies.

-These ketones can be used by your cells in place of the missing glucose, thanks to the body's ability to switch metabolic pathways on the fly.
+These ketones can be used by your muscles, heart and brain in place of the missing glucose, thanks to the body's ability to switch metabolic pathways on the fly.

-In other words, since you've used up all your stored glycogen, and you don't have any new food coming in, glucose levels drop, ketosis kicks in and your body is able to use the fat that was stored from a previous meal to fuel itself.
+In short, since you've used up all your stored glycogen and you don't have any new food coming in, glucose and insulin levels drop, ketosis kicks in and your body is switches over to using the fat that was stored from a previous meal to fuel itself.